aghar11/e2e-testing-demo-app/README.md

 Must have [Docker](https://www.docker.com/get-started/) installed and running

-Can verify Node is installed and running by:
+Can verify Docker is installed and running by:
 ```bash
 docker info
 ```